 When I was a kid in Halifax, Nova Scotia, we’d sometimes hike into the woods across from the landward side of the peninsula, near the western bank of the inlet known as the North West Arm, so we could look at a twisted, nondescript shaft of metal, just lying there on the ground.
-Urban myth had it that this was the remains of a ship’s anchor that had flown all the way there from the harbour, blown by an explosion, many decades past.
+Urban myth had it that this was the remains of a ship’s anchor that had flown all the way there from the harbour, blown by an explosion, many years before.
 It was said to have traveled along an arc clear over the peninsula to land where it now sat, two and a half miles from where it started.
 Supposedly, it had been lying there for decades.
 It was a big chunk of iron.
 It looked like it weighed a ton.

 This wasn’t just a story that kids circulated among themselves, mind you.
 It was something your parents told you, and something their parents had told them.
 There was nothing to identify the aged hunk of metal on the ground, but there didn’t have to be.
 We all knew what it was, and what had put it there.